opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 Building a Skeleton
 -------------------
-When the Skeleton tool (|skeleton|) mode is set to Build Skeleton, it is possible to set pivot points and links between sections by using the handle available in the work area.
+When the Skeleton tool (|skeleton|) mode is set to Build Skeleton, it is possible to set pivot points and links between sections by using the handle available in the viewer.

 |handle|